 - In Xyber 9 New Dawn, Renard focuses more on ground based combat, Tatania's forces attack from the air.
 Also, he's more likely to just dump infantry on an area than she is.

 - The Various Bending Styles on Avatar: The Last Airbender, each have their own philosophies; first, the Airbending style is all about "being the leaf" relying on circular movements, lots of dodging, and using non-lethal techniques in general.
-In Contrast Earthbending is all about standing your ground "Being the Rock", hitting hard and using the terrain (Literally) to your advantage.
-Then there is Firebending, which is all about Overwhelming their opponents with Raw Power. while the waterbending style focuses on flow of movement and redirecting the attacks of the enemy.
-The Avatar being the Kung-Fu Jesus Master Of All elements has to master them all, but they have the most trouble learning the element that is most opposite their personality (which is generally aligned to the element of the nation they were born into, the first element they learn to control).
+In Contrast Earthbending is all about "Being the Rock", standing your ground, hitting hard and using the terrain (literally) to your advantage.
+Then there is Firebending, which is all about overwhelming opponents with raw power.
+While the waterbending style focuses on flow of movement and redirecting the attacks of the enemy, with bonus healing abilities.
+The Avatar being the Kung-Fu Jesus Master of All has to master them all, but they have the most trouble learning the element that is most opposite their personality (which is generally aligned to the element of the nation they were born into, the first element they learn to control).

 - Traditionally, the more agile United States Marine Corps were sent in as shock troops to annihilate enemy forces, while the more powerful but sluggish United States Army would then hold the captured territory.
 However, recent operations have blurred this division of labor.